- December 12, 2017

 - Category: Admission Guidelines, MCI Rules & Regulations

 MCI Rules and Regulations about MBBS in Abroad

 According to MCI Notification on April 23, 2018.
 Students who want to get admission in MBBS without NEET Qualifications they can take admission before May 31st, 2018.
 See Details

 Students can now take admission in Tyumen State Medical University, Russia.
-There classes for 6 years MBBS Course will be started from June 5th, 2018.
+Their classes for 6 years MBBS Course will be started from June 5th, 2018.

 - Any primary medical qualification which is confirmed by the Indian Embassy can be considered as recognized medical qualification by MCI for issuing Eligibility Certificate, entitle a candidate to appear in the Screening Test, and grant of provisional/permanent registration by the concerned State Medical Council.

-- Before taking admission, the aspirant must enquire about the status of the medical qualification of the university from MCI and fee structure from the Institution/University concerned.
+- Before taking admission, the aspirant must inquire about the status of the medical qualification of the university from MCI and fee structure from the Institution/University concerned.

 - The form of application for Eligibility Certificate is available from the Council office and should be submitted with all the relevant documents including a demand draft for Rs.500/- in favour of Secretary, Medical Council of India, New Delhi.

 - No aspirant, according to MCI Rules for MBBS from abroad, shall be permitted to sit for the Screening Test, for the purpose of registration in India, unless he/she produces the Eligibility Certificate issued by MCI.

 - No aspirant will be allowed admission in MBBS in abroad until He/she has completed the age of 17 years on/before 31st December of the year of admission and he/she has qualified NEET.

 - The Eligibility Certificate permits to take up only an undergraduate degree in medicine from a foreign university.